Created before Nov 2016

 Share this page:

-DnB, founded in 1822, is Norway’s largest financial services group.
-The Group consists of brands such as DnB, Vital, Nordlandsbanken, Cresco, Postbanken, DnB NORD and Carlson.
-The group's activities are primarily focused on Norway.
-It is one of the world's foremost shipping banks and an international player in the energy sector and the fisheries and seafood industry.
+DNB, founded in 1822, is Norway’s largest financial services group.
+The Group consists of brands such as DNB, Vital, Nordlandsbanken, Cresco, Postbanken, DnB NORD and Carlson.
+The group's activities are primarily focused on Norway and is mainly active in providing finance for shipping, the energy sector and the fisheries and seafood industry.

 Dronning Eufemias Gate 30